tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     ![In the SSMS results pane, the size of the page compressed FactInternetSales table is highlighted.](media/ssms-query-results-factinternetsales-page-compression-size.png "Query results")

-15. Both Row and Page compression reduce the size of the table, but page compression provides the greatest reduction in this case.
+15. Both Row and Page compression reduce the size of the table, but Page compression provides the greatest reduction in this case.
 Compression decreases the load on the Disk I/O subsystem, while increasing the load on the CPU.
 Since most data warehouse workloads are heavily disk bound, and often have low CPU usage, compression can be a great way to improve performance.

 ### Task 2: Clustered ColumnStore index